idvorkin/idvorkin.github.io/_d/productive2.md

 {%include summarize-page.html src="/energy" %}

+### Match task to energy

+No point spending "my high energy/will power time" on a low energy activety.
+It's funny, my strongest energy is when I wake up, which seems like a waste to spend on the gym, except when I don't spend that on the gym it makes a mess.

 ### Stay balanced

+{%include summarize-page.html src="/balance" %}

 ### Shape the path, leverage habits

+{%include summarize-page.html src="/switch" %}

 ### Drip, Drip, Drip - it adds up